microchip-pic-avr-examples/pic16f15244-relay-fail-mplab-mcc/README.md

 ## Theory of Operation

-This application controls and monitors an electromechanical relay to ensure the relay contacts have not jammed and are switching correctly.
+This circuit controls and monitors an electromechanical relay to ensure the relay contacts have not jammed and are switching correctly.
 A simple state machine is used to keep track of the state of the relay.

 **Note: The relay used in this example is non-latching.**